enkidevs/curriculum/javascript/javascript-playground-questions/js-beginning-and-end-pairs/js-beginning-and-end-pairs.md

 Give it an honest try, and feel free to share your solution!

-If you’re stuck, you can always read this footnote[1] or review the comments section.
+If you're stuck, you can always read this footnote[1] or review the comments section.

 😇 Help us build an uplifting community by leaving encouraging comments or by upvoting your favorite ones!